Skip to content

 Before logging in

 To log in, you need an EORI number and an EU Login identifier.
-Check the instructions under “Instructions for private individuals on the identifiers needed for the CBAM Transitional Registry”.
+Check the instructions under “Identifiers needed by private individuals”.

 Logging in